deepu-30/fraud_detect-telcogen-app/README.md

 ![Screenshot from 2022-04-17 19-35-39](https://user-images.githubusercontent.com/80934348/163719455-44aa79c3-ea6f-4586-8a5f-5965d884823f.png)

-step 5 : now finally run the app through the command which takes following parameter i.e, number of calls per hour, % of fraud probablitiy and the num of hours cmd :   .\telcodatagen.exe 1000 0.2 2
+step 5 : now finally run the app through the command which takes following parameter i.e, number of calls per hour, % of fraud probablitiy and the num of hours.

+cmd :   .\telcodatagen.exe 1000 0.2 2

 ![Screenshot from 2022-04-17 19-36-28](https://user-images.githubusercontent.com/80934348/163719772-2a26ed41-f007-4086-bb4a-24927ea114ad.png)